3rd Cavalry Regiment (United States): Cold War

 After the war the regiment was posted to Fort George G. Meade.
 During this time troopers of the regiment were filmed at Ft.
 Meade for sequences in the science fiction film The Day the Earth Stood Still in 1950.
-The first time the 3rd Cavalry served on the Iron Curtain was in August 1955, when it replaced the 2nd Cavalry as part of the Army's Gyroscope plan that rotated entire units between Germany and the U.S. In February 1958, the cycle repeated and the troopers of the 3rd Cavalry returned to the States as the 2nd Cavalry resumed their former mission.
-The 3rd Cavalry, though, would not remain stateside for long.
+The first time the 3d Cavalry served on the Iron Curtain was in August 1955, when it replaced the 2d Cavalry as part of the Army's Gyroscope plan that rotated entire units between Germany and the U.S. In February 1958, the cycle repeated and the troopers of the 3d Cavalry returned to the States as the 2d Cavalry resumed their former mission.
+The 3d Cavalry, though, would not remain stateside for long.

-When 3rd Cavalry returned to the United States from Germany in February 1958, and was once again stationed at Fort Meade.
+When 3d Cavalry returned to the United States from Germany in February 1958, and was once again stationed at Fort Meade.
 The regiment became part of the Strategic Army Corps (STRAC) and, from 1958 to 1961, it was the recipient of four STRAC streamers, awarded for superior readiness and training.

+By the mid-1950s the United States Army was developing a way to continue to modernize the force without constantly creating new regiments and de-activating older ones as their unit type/function was no longer needed.
+The driving force behind this was the realization at the end of World War II that many units in the Total Army did not have any lineage or ties to the history of the Army prior to World War I. Up until that time, new units had constantly been created and inactivated both as technology changed and the Army did its accordion-like swelling and shrinking as a result of conflicts and peace.
+Together, these factors resulted in regiments with broken histories as they bore no links to any that existed prior and the great deeds of regiments in prior wars were not captured in the lineage of the current regiments, other than the few Active-Duty Regiments of the Infantry, Field Artillery, and Cavalry that had stood the test of time.
+The Army Chiefs also wished to create a more modular force that could modernize and change equipment without completely breaking the tables of organization that the regiments used; they desired to be able to create battalions with different weapon systems all within the same regimental headquarters or a brigade.
+The brigade was preferred as the higher headquarters de to them being traditionally provisionary unlike the regiments which were tied to the tables of organization.